Tran-Steven/tiktokdata/README.md

 # TikTok Data DM

-Import your TikTok JSON Data and display your DM Conversations in a TikTok like UI.
+Import your TikTok JSON Data and display your DM Conversations in a TikTok-like UI.

+## Data Limitations

-Currently TikTok's data is missing some information.
-When you send a TikTok along with a message, it only contains the TikTok message, but not the TikTok video attached.
-So some of your DM conversations may look odd.
-This is the reason and there's no real fix unless TikTok updates what is in their JSON Data.
+TikTok's exported data has some constraints.
+When a TikTok video is shared in a DM, the JSON file only contains the message text, not the attached video.
+As a result, some conversations may appear incomplete or out of context.
+This is due to TikTok’s data structure, and there is no fix unless TikTok includes this information in future exports.

 ## Privacy

-No data is collected, and everything is stored locally.
-The website takes in the JSON file and parses out the conversations to display the information.
+Your data is **never** collected.
+Everything is processed and stored locally on your device.
+The website simply parses the imported JSON file and formats the conversations for display—nothing is uploaded or shared.

+## Issues & Features
+Create an issue in the [Issues section](https://github.com/Tran-Steven/tiktokdata/issues) describing the bug or feature.